-- The request seeks information about the Complainant sexual predisposition or prior sexual behavior, unless such questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent. - the request seeks information about either party's mental health history, unless that party consents; - the request seeks information that is unreasonably duplicative; - the request is unlikely to yield relevant evidence; - the request seeks information that the requesting party could obtain from another source with greater convenience or less burden; - the request unreasonably invades the privacy interests of a party or witness or seeks information protected by federal or state law; or - the burden of complying with the request is likely to substantially outweigh the benefit of the information as relevant evidence in the hearing.
+- the request seeks information about the Complainant or Respondent's past sexual history with anyone other than the other party except to: - a.
+Prove the source of injury; - b.
+Prove prior sexual misconduct; - c.
+Support a claim that a student has an ulterior motive; or - d.
+Impeach a student's credibility after that student has put his or her own prior sexual conduct at issue. - the request seeks information about either party's mental health history, unless that party consents; - the request seeks information that is unreasonably duplicative; - the request is unlikely to yield relevant evidence; - the request seeks information that the requesting party could obtain from another source with greater convenience or less burden; - the request unreasonably invades the privacy interests of a party or witness or seeks information protected by federal or state law; or - the burden of complying with the request is likely to substantially outweigh the benefit of the information as relevant evidence in the hearing.